|Puerto Morelos Services -

 Santander machine by the police station and a Banco Norte in the OXXO.

-There is another bank-affiliated machine 7-11 at the highway and another in
+supermarket.
+There is another bank-affiliated machine 7-11 at the highway.
+There are two

 independent machines on the square, two at the mall and one in Aquanauts Dive

 There have been some skimming

 incidents in Puerto Morelos, so please examine the machine carefully for

 any tampering before using and watch your account afterward.